DTJF/cmakefbc/_2_Usage.md

 # declare the project name and the languages (compilers) to use
 PROJECT(MyProject Fbc C)

-# pre-compile the C source, variable C_SRC contains the names of the C files
+# pre-compile the C source, afterwards variable C_SRC lists the names of the C files
 BAS_2_C(C_SRC MyProject.bas)

-# declare the target name and the source file[s]
+# declare the target name and pass the source file[s]
 ADD_EXECUTABLE(MyProject C_SRC)
 ~~~